-Exams 1-3 covering Projects 1-11 will be application tests where you demonstrate what you have learned using a computer in one of Panola College's labs.
-Internet students will need to make an appointment with the appropriate testing center to take the exams on the Carthage, Marshall, or Shelby College campuses.
-Students taking this course through the Virtual College of Texas (VCT) will need to make testing arrangements with the testing center at their colleges before each exam.
-The Calendar will list the times testing will be available.
-If you are unable to take a test when it is scheduled, you must schedule the test with the instructor prior to the testing date.
+Exams 1-3 covering Projects 1-9 will be application tests where you demonstrate what you have learned-the problems on the exam will be very similar to your lab assignments.
+Exam instructions will be provided in your Canvas course, and you will take the exams at home using Microsoft Office 365 on your computer; if you do not have a computer with MS Office installed, you may take the exams at one of the Panola College testing centers in Carthage, Center, or

+Marshall.
+If you are unable to take a test when it is scheduled, you must reschedule the test with the instructor PRIOR to the testing date.
 An excused absence and makeup test may be granted for sudden illness or unforeseen circumstances.
 Deductions on assignments and tests will occur for minor and major formatting errors, as well as, typographical errors.
-All three exam grades will be used to calculate your final grade.
-Each exam is worth 16.7% of your final grade.
+Each exam is worth 20% of your final grade.